 One of my goals this summer break is to get some serious decluttering done in my house.
 I’m not the neatest person by any stretch of the imagination, but oh, how I admire those who are.
 Might it be said decluttering is ultimately important to me.

 As I worked, I found some nuggets of tidiness horror, things only seen on those television shows–you know the kind.
 For background, I have a small house and to a certain degree space is premium, particularly with my desire to cut away the clutter.
-I thought things were bad some years ago when I was bemoaning the lack of drawer space, only to find out my husband’s Army uniforms, which he was only using month, took up three damn drawers.
+I thought things were bad some years ago when I was bemoaning the lack of drawer space, only to find out my husband’s Army uniforms, which he was only using once a month, took up three damn drawers.

 But then I discovered the girls’ room.
 They possess a dresser, the type that usually functions as a diaper changing table but I don’t believe was ever used for such.
 Three big drawers, a little cupboard to the side.
 We had purchased it, all pretty and painted, from the local classifieds.
 After a couple of years, I wondered if it a bit of toy and clothes culling would allow us to get rid of it.
 Spoiler: We still have it, it continues to have too much use.
 But we still had so much stuff in the girls’ room!
 So in a spurt of organization… I discovered the little cupboard held… boxes.
 Empty boxes.